SMK Taman Tun Dr. Ismail: Curriculum

 SMKTTDI offers two curriculums, the Integrated Secondary School Curriculum (Kurikulum Bersepadu Sekolah Menengah) KBSM for Form 4-5 and the new curriculum (Kurikulum Standard Sekolah Menegah) KSSM.
 The KSSM will phase out the KBSM by the year 2021.

 Students from Form 1 through Form 3 or the lower secondary forms will be studying 9 subjects as specified in the national curriculum.
 At the end of Form 3, students are required to take their End-of-Academic-Session Test (UASA) (Ujian Akhir Sesi Akedemik), as the Form 3 Assessment (PT3) (Pentaksiran Tingkatan 3) was abolished in 2022.

 Upon the completion of the exams, students will enter Form 4 or the upper secondary forms and they will study the Pure Science or Arts stream consisting of nine subjects until Form 5 before sitting for the Malaysian Certificate of Education (SPM) (Sijil Pelajaran Malaysia) examinations at the end of their Form 5 study period (usually in November).
 Students in the upper forms have the option choosing from different packages of subjects depending on their Stream, interests and PBS results.

-Subjects

-Different subjects are offered for lower and upper secondary students.